DPT Frequently Asked Questions

 These majors prepare a student for the Trine graduate physical therapy program and result in a bachelor's of science degree in either Exercise Science or Biology.
-These majors are for students who are accepted into the 6 year plan of study for the doctor of physical therapy program.
+These majors are for students who are accepted into the six-year plan of study for the Doctor of Physical Therapy program.

 To be accepted

-- you must be in the top 25% of your class academically, and
+- You must be in the top 25 percent of your class academically, and

 I am currently filling out the online application for the DPT program, and I have a question what the highest degree is that I have earned.
-Should I put "high school" or "Bachelor of Science" since that is what I will have prior to entering the DPT program in 2014?
+Should I put "high school" or "Bachelor of Science" since that is what I will have prior to entering the DPT program?

-You should indicate your highest earned degree, which in this case is a high school diploma.
+You should indicate your current highest earned degree.
 We will review all transcripts to determine if a student is likely to hold a bachelor's degree in time to enter the DPT program.